BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one friendly model within range.
 The target immediately recovers a single lost Wound, as well as a single lost Might, Will and Fate point spent earlier in the battle.
 The target also immediately recovers from the effects of any Magical Power they wish.

-**Channelled** â€“ The target instead recovers all lost Wounds rather than just one, in addition to all other effects.
+**Channelled** — The target instead recovers all lost Wounds rather than just one, in addition to all other effects.

 #### RENEW